bendy-extendy/.github/profile/README.md

 # Bendy-Extendy

-This organization is meant to be a hub for projects related to the SGAS and COOL-LAMPS surveys, which work on strongly gravitationally lensed galaxies (with a sprinkle of Quasars).
+This organization is meant to be a hub for projects related to the SGAS, COOL-LAMPS and LEGGOS surveys, which work on strongly gravitationally lensed galaxies (with a sprinkle of Quasars).

 More to come as the content trickles in.